Identifying drivers of energy resolution variation in multi-KID phonon-mediated detectors: Abstract

 \section{Abstract}

-Phonon-mediated particle detectors employing Kinetic Inductance Detectors (KIDs) on Silicon substrates have demonstrated both O(10) eV energy resolution and mm position resolution, making them strong candidates for instrumenting next generation rare-event experiments such as in looking for dark matter and for neutrino measurements.
+Phonon-mediated Kinetic Inductance Detectors (KIDs) on silicon substrates have demonstrated both $\mathcal{O}$(10) eV energy resolution and mm position resolution when used as particle detectors, making them strong candidates for instrumenting next generation rare-event experiments such as in looking for dark matter.
 Previous work has demonstrated the performance of an 80-KID array on a Si wafer, however current energy resolution measurements show a $\sim$25$\times$ difference between otherwise identical KIDs \textendash\ between 5 to 125 eV on energy absorbed by the KID.
-Here, we use a first principles approach and attempt to identify the drivers behind the resolution variation.
+Here, we use a first principles approach and attempt to identify the drivers behind the variation.
 In particular, we analyze a subset of 8 KIDs using the unique approach of pulsing neighboring KIDs to generate signals in the target.
-We tentatively identify differences in quality factor terms as the likely culprit for the observed variation.
+We tentatively identify differences in quality factor as the likely culprit for the observed differences.

-\keywords{Kinetic Inductance Detector (KID), Athermal phonon, Energy resolution, Low energy detector}
+\keywords{Kinetic Inductance Detector (KID), athermal phonon, energy resolution, low energy detector}